 In 2015 we launched an enhanced version of the In the Media section and are in the process of moving historical articles over to this system.
 For now you may browse older articles by visiting the Pre-2015 Archive.

 See Chinese coverage | 查看中文报道

-The CTBUH has certified the completion of Guangzhou CTF Finance Centre.
-At 530 meters, it is the second tallest building in China and fifth tallest worldwide – an achievement that has received international media coverage.
+The CTBUH has certified the completion of Ping An Finance Center.
+At 599 meters, it is the second tallest building in China and the fourth tallest in the world – an achievement that has received international media coverage.
 Read more.